Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

     :widths: 15 40 15 30

     *name*, "The name of the encoder.", PolarEncoder, "Default value."
-    *frames*, "", "1", ""
+    *frames*, "The number of K-byte segments in the message to be encoded (is not currently implemented in the Polar Encoder).", "1", "Default or user-defined."
-    "N", "The number of bit channels used by the coder.", "128", "Default or user-defined (powers of 2).
+    "N", "The number encoded bits resulting form a portion of the message (K) being encoded.", "128", "Default or user-defined (powers of 2).
 It must adhere to the reliability sequence of the coder."
-    "K", "The message length in bits.", "32", "Default or user-defined.
+    "K", "A portion, in bits, of the message to be encoded.", "32", "Default or user-defined.
 It must be less than N."
     *log*, "Enables/disables log generation for the output of the encoder.", false, "true: enables logging of the output.

     false: enables logging of the output."